bdbaraban/holbertonschool-low_level_programming/0x1D-search_algorithms/README.md

 | `103-exponential.c`     | `int exponential_search(int *array, size_t size, int value);`   |
 | `104-advanced_binary.c` | `int advanced_binary(int *array, size_t size, int value);`      |

-## Tasks
+## Tasks :page_with_curl:

 * **0. Linear search**
   * [0-linear.c](./0-linear.c): C function that searches for a value in an array of integers using linear search.
   * If the value is not present or the array is `NULL`, returns `-1`.
 	* Otherwise, returns the first index where `value` is located.

 * **1. Binary search**
   * [1-binary.c](./1-binary.c): C function that searches for a value in a sorted array of integers using binary search.
   * Assumes the array is sorted in ascending order and that the value to search for is not repeated in the array.
   * If the value is not present or the array is `NULL`, returns `-1`.
 	* Otherwise, returns the index where `value` is located.

 * **2. Big O #0**
   * [2-O](./2-O): Text file containing the worst case time complexity of linear search.

 * **3. Big O #1**
   * [3-O](./3-O): Text file containing the worst case space complexity of iterative linear search.

 * **4. Big O #2**
   * [4-O](./4-O): Text file containing worst case case time complexity of binary search.

 * **5. Big O #3**
   * [5-O](./5-O): Text file containing the worst case space complexity of binary search.

 * **6. Big O #4**
   * [6-O](./6-O): Text file containing the space complexity of the following algorithm: